W.O.W. Sailing: Level 1

 Classes are instructed by Celeste Cook Williams, a U.S. Coast Guard Near Coastal Master Captain, sailing teacher veteran, and co-founder of the Lakeside Sailing Center.
 Classes are certified by the U.S. Sailing Association.

 Registration: Cost is $110 for the week.
+Please complete the preliminary intake form.
 Contact the Waterfront Rental Center at firstname.lastname@example.org or (419) 798-4461, ext.
 266 to register.
 Early registration is recommended due to limited class size.

 Check the website Waterfront Activities section for more information on all sailing classes.